timj-wood/timj-wood.github.io/_posts/2026-09-23-hawkes-processes.md

 <figure>
   <img src="/assets/posts/hawkes/simulated_outbreak.png" alt="Simulated outbreak split into imported and local cases">
-  <figcaption>The simulated outbreak.
+  <figcaption>Fig 2.
+The simulated outbreak.
 The total intensity is split into the seasonal background (imported cases) and the triggered part (local transmission); below, each case is marked by its true origin.</figcaption>
 </figure>

 Notice how the local cases lag behind each seasonal peak of importations, and how the triggered part of the intensity is often larger than the background itself.